 A segmented control lets someone select one option from a set of two or more segments in a single, horizontal container.

 A shimmer lets people know that a section of information is loading without blocking other UI elements from rendering.
-They’re great for gradually loading layouts and giving hints about the structure of information.

 A text field lets people enter short, free-form text data.

 A tooltip provides supplemental, contextual information without shifting people’s focus away from the primary interface.
-Use them to give helpful but non-essential plain text hints.